paleobyleo/PaleobyLeoRecipes/GITHUB_RELEASE_GUIDE.md

 ## Release Verification
 After publishing, verify that:
 1. The release appears on the releases page
-2. The APK file is downloadable
+2. The APK file is downloadable from the Assets section
 3. The release notes are properly formatted
 4. The tag `v1.0.2` exists in the tags list

+## Troubleshooting
+If you only see "Source code (zip)" and not the APK file:
+1. Edit the release by clicking the pencil icon
+2. Scroll down to the "Assets" section
+3. Click "Delete" next to any existing assets if needed
+4. Re-upload the APK file by clicking "Attach binaries..."
+5. Select the APK file from `app/build/outputs/apk/release/paleobyleorecipes-1.0.2.apk`
+6. Save the changes

 ## Post-Release Steps
 1. Test the download link to ensure the APK works correctly